ethereumjs/ethereumjs-monorepo/README.md

 --------------------------------------------------------

 ####  `trie.deleteState([stateRoot], cb)`
-Deletes a the nodes of a given stateroot.
+Deletes all the nodes of a given stateroot.
 If no stateroot is given then it will delete the current state.
 - `cb` - a callback `Function`

 --------------------------------------------------------